zhangxiany-tamu/fastcpd_Python/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at zhangxiany@umich.edu.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project team at zhangxiany@stat.tamu.edu.
 All complaints will be reviewed and investigated promptly and fairly.

 Project maintainers are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.